 The date by which you must depart the U.S. is likely on a document called an I-94, which you can access online.
-If you are a student, you might be allowed to stay for the duration of your status (D/S); that is, until your program of studies is over.
+If you are her on an F-1 student visa, you might be allowed to stay for the duration of your status (D/S); that is, until your program of studies is over.

-You may be able to remain in the U.S. legally for some years, by extending your work visa status or applying to another U.S. academic or vocational program for additional study or training.
+You might even be able to remain in the U.S. legally for a number of years, by applying to extend your work visa status or applying for admission to another U.S. academic or vocational program for additional study or training.

 Applying for asylum immediately, however, might be in your best interest so as to more quickly obtain work authorization.

 More people have applied for asylum in recent years than the system can handle.
 Many people can expect to wait years for a decision.
-As of 2018 USCIS is, however, attempting a "first in, first out" system of handling applications, meaning the latest people to apply may be heard before the rest of the backlog.
+USCIS has, however (starting in 2018), been implementing a "last in, first out" system of handling applications, meaning the latest people to apply are ordinarily heard before the rest of the backlog.

-In any case, you might well be out of status before a final decision is made on your asylum application.
-You will be allowed to stay in the U.S. while awaiting that decision.
+In any case, you might well be out of lawful immigration status before a final decision is made on your asylum application.
+Nevertheless, you will be allowed to stay in the U.S. while awaiting that decision.